Table of Contents Show

 They’re Not Giving You What You WantThey’re Not Giving You What You Want

 Maybe you’ve explicitly told your agent you need a pet-friendly apartment, and they keep showing you residences that aren’t.
 Perhaps you’ve made it clear that your growing family needs five bedrooms, and everything they have offered you has three.
 Real estate agents know that buying a home means compromise.
 They know that sometimes your dream home doesn’t have all of the things you think it needs.
 But there are also deal breakers in every circumstance.

 An agent oblivious to or ignoring your requirements may not be a good match.
-Make sure your requirements for a home are realistic.
+Make sure your needs for a home are realistic.
 Real estate agents aren’t miracle workers.
 If your agent still can’t present you with acceptable options, it could signify that your agent isn’t a good fit.

 They Don’t Know The Market.They Don’t Know The Market.

 You hired an agent because you want to work with someone who knows more about the market than you.
 If your questions seem to overwhelm them, or they’re always giving you the wrong information, they may not be of much help.
 These questions should be easy for an agent to answer:

-- How long have you been a buyer’s agent for?
+- How long have you been a buyer’s agent?